andylvua/xv6-extended/README.md

 `__libc_start_main()` function, which, in turn, calls the `main()` function.

 We need these functions to properly initialize the environment and call the `main()` function with the correct arguments.
-And indeed, if we take a look on what POSIX says about environment variables, there is one more problem that we aim to solve.
+And if we take a look on what POSIX says about environment variables, there is one more problem that we aim to solve.
 It says that the use of a third argument to the main function is not specified in POSIX.
 According to POSIX, the environment should be accessed via the external variable `environ`.
-Setting this variable to point to the environment is the responsibility of the `__libc_start_main()` function.
+Setting this variable is the responsibility of the `__libc_start_main()` function.

 Let's take a look on my implementation of the `crt0`: